-Description Fraud Error Judgement Planned response 3 Valuation of property, plant and equipment, investment properties and assets held for sale - • • In relation to the valuation of property, plant & equipment and investment properties we will: The Council's accounts contain material balances and disclosures relating to its holding of property, plant and equipment, investment properties and assets held for sale, with the majority required to be Critically assess the Council's valuer's scope of work, qualifications, objectivity and independence to carry out the required programme of revaluations; carried at valuation.
-The valuation of these assets is complex and is subject to a number of management assumptions and judgements.
+Description Fraud Error Judgement Planned response 3 Valuation of property, plant and equipment, investment properties and assets held for sale • • In relation to the valuation of property, plant & equipment and investment properties we will: The Council's accounts contain material balances and disclosures relating to its holding of property, plant and equipment, investment properties and assets held for sale, with the majority required to be carried at valuation.
+Critically assess the Council's valuer's scope of work, qualifications, objectivity and independence to carry out the required programme of revaluations; The valuation of these assets is complex and is subject to a number of management assumptions and judgements.
 Consider whether the overall revaluation methodologies used by the Council's valuer's are in line with industry practice, the CIPFA Code of Practice and the Council's accounting policies; Due to the high degree of estimation uncertainty associated, we have determined there is a significant risk in this area.
-Assess whether valuation movements are in line with market expectations by using information available from other sources; Critically assess the treatment of the upward and downward revaluations in the Council's financial statements with regards to the requirements of the CIPFA Code of Practice; and Critically assess the approach that the Council adopts to ensure that assets not subject to revaluation in 2020/21 are materially correct, including considering the robustness of that approach in light of the valuation information reported by the Council's valuer.
-In line with 2019/20 and the continuing Covid-19 pandemic, we will monitor the valuation approach and whether a material uncertainty disclosure will be required for 2020/21.
+Assess whether valuation movements are in line with market expectations by using information available from other sources; Critically assess the treatment of the upward and downward revaluations in the Council's financial statements with regards to the requirements of the CIPFA Code of Practice; and • Critically assess the approach that the Council adopts to ensure that assets not subject to revaluation in 2020/21 are materially correct, including considering the robustness of that approach in light of the valuation information reported by the Council's valuer.